ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 **Is the project being actively maintained?**

-- We won't list layer 2s that don't have an active team supporting the project.
+- We won't list a layer 2 that doesn't have an active team working on project.

 **Is there a block explorer?**